CADs Having Trouble with RBC/CBC Blood Testing

 Our observation of this change occurred about 16 years after the disease was first diagnosed.
 As with anything CAD related, this time line is probably all over the place from individual CAD, to CAD.
 It is very well possible many CADs will never get to this sensitivity level?

-The documentation we present below is not worded by us or another lay person.
+The documentation we present below is not worded by us, or by another lay person.
 Its not our opinion.

 It was written by a medical professional.
 The lab manager of a major hospital.
 When Marilyn could no longer have her RBC/CBC run using the “keep it warm” techniques.
-It was their solution for doing her RBC/CBC when she was admitted to the Emergency Room.
+It was their solution for doing her RBC/CBC when she was admitted to the Emergency Room and eventually ICU for a couple of weeks.

 In our personal case this was triggered when Marilyn’s blood continuously failed to result using the stage 2 “keep it warm” techniques, time after time.

-Around the same time Quest, LabCorp, and PPL all starting telling Marilyn they could no longer test her RBC/CBC.
+Around the same time Quest, LabCorp, and CPL, (Blood Testing Labs – USA) all starting telling Marilyn they could no longer test her RBC/CBC.
 Up until that point they too were successful if they used the “keep it warm” technique.

-In Marilyn’ case, her Hematologist had to set up a special account for her at another local hospital.
+In Marilyn’s case, her Hematologist had to set up a special account for her at another local hospital.
 A facility that normally does not do “Out Patient” type services.
-That hospital was willing to make special arrangements for the testing, and the abnormal billing as an outpatient.
+That hospital was willing to make special arrangements for the testing, and the abnormal billing as an outpatient, that satisfied your insurance carrier requirements.

 WHAT DOES IT ALL MEAN?

 Once you identify you are truly a CAD patient, you need to be better informed.
 Educate yourself, and actively be involved to ensure your Doctor, Phlebotomist, and Lab are all on board with the differences in testing.
-Know what stage you are in.
-Know what is required so you can speak up for yourself.
+Know what “stage” you are in.
+Know what is required, so you can speak up for yourself.
+If you are well informed , you may know more about CAD, than the medical professional facing you.
+Some freely admit it, others don’t.

-At the same time you don’t want to get all upset and demanding, if you are in the stage 1 arena.
+At the same time, you don’t want to get all upset and demanding “keep it warm” techniques, if you are in the stage 1 arena.
 Or you are having non-CBC/RBC tests run.
-That will only ruin your credibility with the medical staff.
+If you start insisting on “keep it warm” techniques when not necessary.
+That will only confuse things and ruin your credibility with the medical staff.

 Once you know you have moved into the second stage, many CAD patients, on their own, attempt to work with their blood testing facilities.
 Making attempts to educate those they come into contact with.

 If your requirements are written by your doctor on their letterhead, so much the better.
-This is truly the way to go.
+This is truly the way to approach this and the medical people treating you that may not know your history, or have any knowledge of CAD.
+This is a must have for any Emergency Room type of visit.

 If it is a facility that has dealt with other CAD patients, feel fortunate.
 Everything might simply be routine for them.